-1 Awarding body Glyndŵr University 2 Teaching institution Glyndŵr University 3 Award title BEng (Hons) Industrial Engine eering 4 Final awards available BEng (Hons) Industrial Engineering 5 Professional, Statutory or R Regulatory Body (PSRB) accreditation Please list any PSRBs asso ciated with the proposal The programme has been development of the programme has been developme veloped in line with the Engineering Council K-SPEC) standards such that the programme content anagement and the learning outcomes adhere to the strated with the module specifications and the m the QAA Subject Benchmark document, it can be mplicitly been applied in order to meet the QAA benchmark statement for eng 2013 by the Engineering Cou outcomes from the UK-SPEC nor revision to the 2010 version of the subject ineering to encompass updates to the UK-SPEC in ncil.
-Rather than reproducing the required learning in full in the subject benchmark statement, readers are t on the Engineering Council's website. number of amendments to the purposes of clarification and f as also presented an opportunity to make a small a main text of the subject benchmark statement for the actual updating.
-Accreditation available by both the Institution of Engineering 8 Technology (IET) and Institution of Mecha I by both the Institution of Engineering & Technology inical Engineers (IMechE).
-The programme contributes CEng professional registration. onditions that may affect accreditation (eg is it 6 JACS3 code H190 7 UCAS code N/A 8 Relevant QAA subject benc hmark statement/s QAA Subject Benchmark Stat tement Engineering (2015) 9 Other external and internal outcomes reference points used to inform the programme Engineering Council, UK-SPE C third edition (2014)
+1 Awarding body Glyndŵr University 2 Teaching institution Glyndŵr University 3 Award title BEng (Hons) Industrial Engine eering 4 Final awards available BEng (Hons) Industrial Engine eering 5 Professional, Statutory or Regulatory Body (PSRB) accreditation Please list any PSRBs asso ciated with the proposal The programme has been dev Engineering Competence (Uk structure, implementation, ma veloped in line with the Engineering Council (-SPEC) standards such that the programme content inagement and the learning outcomes adhere to the strated with the module specifications and the m the QAA Subject Benchmark document, it can be mplicitly been applied in order to meet the QAA benchmark statement for eng 2013 by the Engineering Cou outcomes from the UK-SPEC nor revision to the 2010 version of the subject ineering to encompass updates to the UK-SPEC in ncil.
+Rather than reproducing the required learning in full in the subject benchmark statement, readers are to on the Engineering Council's website. as also presented an opportunity to make a small e main text of the subject benchmark statement for the actual updating.
+Accreditation available This programme is accredited by both the Institution of Engineering & Techno (IET) and Institution of Mechanical Engineers (IMechE).
+The programme cont towards Engineering Council CEng professional registration.
+Please add details of any co dependent on choices made onditions that may affect accreditation (eg is it 6 JACS3 code H190 7 UCAS code N/A 8 Relevant QAA subject benc hmark statement/s QAA Subject Benchmark Statement Engineering (2015) 9 Other external and internal outcomes reference points used to inform the programme Engineering Council, UK-SPE C third edition (2014)